Navratri day 1 (Shailaputri/Pārvatī)

 “Girilaloona okari:girinaina naa:peru veliyachesitivi ipudu:Indhuvadana

 Neeku:tandrinaiti naa:kintha:chalade idhi mah:adbhutambu indhuvaadana”

-From the above sloka the mountain king Himavat to whom the Divine Mother came as His daughter, took the name Himavati or Parvathi since She is a Parvata Raja Putri (Parvati means Mountain, Raja means king and Putri meaning daughter) or Shailaputri.
-King Himavat told Her in joy that She has brought pride and glory to him, who is just but a mountain.
-Similarly, all fathers should expect their daughters to bring the same pride to one’s family.
+From the above sloka the mountain king Himavat to whom the Divine Mother came as His daughter, took the name Himavati or Parvathi or Shailaputri, since She is a Parvata Raja Putri (Daughter of the Himalayan Mountains) or Shailaputri.
+King Himavat told Her with joy that She has brought pride and glory to him, who is just but a mountain.
+Similarly, all fathers should expect their daughters to bring the same pride to one’s families.

 Devi Shailaputri Prarthana: